The Curious Case of Louis Royer’s Rembrandt Monument

 And yet, how can one possibly commemorate the man who drew, etched, and painted his own likeness throughout his life almost 80 times in only one statue?
 If one were to source inspiration from Rembrandt’s own body of work, they could choose from young Rembrandt, middle-aged Rembrandt, old Rembrandt, laughing Rembrandt, surprised Rembrandt, and pensive Rembrandt, to name a few options.

 This begs one to question what it means to create a statuary monument to Rembrandt after he left us so many self-portraits.
 With the advent of the internet and open access policies, many people are familiar with Rembrandt’s likeness.
 The Rijksmuseum itself (which opened in 1885) acts as a kind of monument to Rembrandt because it was designed with a purpose-built gallery dedicated to Rembrandt’s The Night Watch (c.
 1642).
-In 2019, the Rijksmuseum honored the 350th anniversary of Rembrandt’s death by designating the year as the ‘Year of Rembrandt’.
+In 2019, the Rijksmuseum honoured the 350th anniversary of Rembrandt’s death by designating the year as the ‘Year of Rembrandt’.

 Rembrandt van Rijn, Self-Portrait at the Age of 34, 1640, oil on canvas, 102 x 80 cm, National Gallery, London.
 Photo: National Gallery.